 Three shoe brands to shop for bunion-friendly styles are Charleston Shoe Company, Sole Bliss, and Cala Shoes.

-1. Charleston Shoe Company
+1. Charleston shoe company

 Founded by Neely Woodson Powell, the Charleston Shoe Company brand has come to symbolize comfort and style wrapped up in one affordable package.
 It’s also a favorite of celebs Katie Couric, Joy Behar, and Kathie Lee Gifford.